-- Efficiency.
-"Efficiency of electricity generation" is defined as the net quantity of electricity produced per quantity of fuel fired (both expressed in the same energy units).
-In case of cogeneration plants, the "efficiency of heat generation" is defined as the quantity of heat generated per quantity of fuel fired (both expressed in the same energy units).
-The "average net efficiency of electricity (or heat) generation" refers to the efficiency over a longer time interval that is representative for different loads and operation modes, including start-ups (e.g. one year).
-In case of several plants, the average efficiency of electricity (heat) generation in these plants corresponds respectively to the electricity (heat) generated by all plants divided by the quantity of fuel fired in all plants (both expressed in the same energy units). - Biomass.
-Biomass is non-fossilized and biodegradable organic material originating from plants, animals and microorganisms.
-This shall also include products, by-products, residues and waste from agriculture, forestry and related industries as well as the non-fossilized and biodegradable organic fractions of industrial and municipal wastes.
-Biomass also includes gases and liquids recovered from the decomposition of non-fossilized and biodegradable organic material. - Biomass residues.
-Biomass residues are defined as biomass that is a by-product, residue or waste stream from agriculture, forestry and related industries.
-This shall not include municipal waste or other wastes that contain fossilized and/or non-biodegradable material (small fractions of inert inorganic material like soil or sands may be included).
-Note that in case of solid biomass residue for all the calculations in this methodology, quantity of biomass residue refers to the dry weight of biomass residue. - Heat.
-"Heat" refers to heat that is utilized (e.g. steam or hot gases used for processes) and not to waste heat.
+• Efficiency.
+Efficiency of electricity generation is defined as the net quantity of electricity produced generated per quantity of fuel fired in the relevant power plant (both expressed in the same energy units).
+In case of boilers or cogeneration plants, the efficiency of heat generation is defined as the quantity of heat generated per quantity of fuel fired in the boiler or cogeneration plant (both expressed in the same energy units).
+The average net efficiency of electricity (or heat) generation refers to the efficiency over a longer time interval that is representative for different loads and operation modes, including start-ups (e.g. one year).
+In case of several plants, the average efficiency of electricity (heat) generation in these plants corresponds respectively to the electricity (heat) generated by all plants divided by the quantity of fuel fired in all plants (both expressed in the same energy units).